 These geniuses created a point and click adventure game based on the adventures of the pirate hero Guybrush Threepwood and his arch-nemesis, the undead pirate LeChuck.

 Parts 1 and 2 were incredibly funny, challenging, hilarious and just very well made.
 This was at a time when hints were scarce and the challenges were incremental.

 They released parts 1 and 2 (one after another) telling the hilarious adventure of Guybrush Threepwood’s dealings with The Zombie Pirate LeChuck one year after the other.
-You probably remember how, back then, it was unheard of to get sequels this quickly (EA didn’t realize that until 1993).
-Quite frankly, games usually didn’t even get sequels unless they were super popular.
+You probably remember how, back then, it was unheard of to get sequels this quickly (EA didn’t realize that until 1993), yet this game pulled it off.

 Tales of Monkey Island (Monkey Island 5) released in 2009 was a great and long overdue rejuvenation for the franchise.
 Created by the, then practically unknown, Telltale Games who had just created some poker games on steam before, came out with the idea of releasing a new episode each month (they later stretched the bejesus out of that idea for future titles).